-Many Americans buy unnecessary rental car insurance every year.
-Find out what car insurance coverage you need to stay protected, and avoid what you don’t.
+Avoid paying for unnecessary rental car insurance while also making sure you’re covered.
+Find out what car insurance coverage you need to stay protected and avoid what you don’t.

-Before buying rental car insurance, consumers should check if they already have coverage.
+Before buying rental car insurance, check if your current insurance covers rental cars.
+If you already have collision and comprehensive coverage on your personal auto insurance, your policy likely extends to rental cars.
+But even if your car insurance does cover rental cars, you’re still responsible for paying the deductible.
 People generally have pre-existing coverage in two places: their personal auto insurance and through a credit card.

 Should you buy it?
 Don't bother if you good have health insurance or personal injury protection through your regular car insurance.

 Should you buy it?
-It is not necessary if you have homeowners or renters insurance.
-Homeowners and renters insurance includes theft coverage even if someone steals the items outside of your home.
+It's not necessary if you have homeowners or renters insurance.
+Homeowners and renters insurance encompass theft even if someone steals the items from outside of your home.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.